Skip to content

 She was known for her portraits of men and women from high society, especially in her early and mature years.
 However, her shift towards expressionist painting, which emerged in the first two decades of the 20th century, led the painter to lose prominence on the international scene.

 Among her notable paintings are "Self-Portrait," "The Musician," "Girl with Gloves," and "Kizette in Pink."
+Her bold style earned her recognition among famous painters in history, especially in the modernist period.

 Hilma af Klint